benoitkugler/webrender/README.md

 - laying out this tree, that is attributing position and dimensions to the boxes, and performing line, paragraph and page breaks (package `html/layout`)

 - drawing the laid out tree to an output.
-Contrary to the Python library, this step is here performed on an abstract output, which must implement the `backend.Output` interface.
+Contrary to the Python library, this step is here performed on an abstract output, which must implement the `backend.Document` interface.
 This means than the core layout logic could easily be reused for other purposes, such as visualizing html document on a GUI application, or targetting other output file formats.